drexpp/notes/2018-November.md

         ```
       - INTERFACE

       In GraphQL an interface is a list of fields.
 A GraphQL type must have the same fields as all the interfaces it implements and all interface fields must be of the same type.
+Interfaces are useful to represent elements that might be of several types.
+[More information](https://docs.aws.amazon.com/appsync/latest/devguide/interfaces-and-unions.html)

       ```
       interface Item {